kghose/Chhobi/Readme.md

 `h` will cause the photo to be added to the holding table.
 You can click and drag the mouse to select multiple photos.

-Photos on the holding table can be copied into a separate folder structure and resized.
-Dragging the `mail` icon and dropping it onto an email program or a browse for file field of a webpage causes the resized photos to be added to the upload.

-You can also open the folder enclosing the resized photos by clicking on the folder button.
+Click on the tabs to switch between the `show` and `hold` tables.
+Clicking `resize` will cause the held photos to be resized and copied into a temporary folder.
+When the progress bar completes and the `mail` icon becomes enabled you can drag the `mail` icon and drop it onto an email program or a `browse for file` field of a webpage to add the resized photos.You can also open the folder enclosing the resized photos by clicking on the folder button.
+Note that the original folder structure of the images is maintained, so all the photos are not copied into a single folder.

 License (GPL)
 =============
-`Chhobi is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+> Chhobi is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+>

-Chhobi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+> Chhobi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
+>

-You should have received a copy of the GNU General Public License along with Chhobi; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA`
+> You should have received a copy of the GNU General Public License along with Chhobi; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA`